Tour de France 2017 Recap

 Tour de France 2017

-You have probably forgotten, but my favourite Directeur Sportif and I were in Briançon last September for another Tour de France.
+You have probably forgotten, but my favorite Directeur Sportif and I were in Briançon last September for another trip to the Alps, aptly dubbed Tour de France 2017.

 Back in 2014 I had planned that event so badly, that even she went nuts and swore she would push me off a cliff if I would ever construct something like that again.

-The GF Sestriere was a ‘DNF’ as I had a flat halfway between the the gruelling Finestre and Sestriere, at which point I discovered I had no spares with me.
+The GF Sestriere was a ‘DNF’ as I had a flat halfway between the the grueling Finestre and Sestriere, at which point I discovered I had no spares with me.

 If you’re wondering how stupid one can be, so was I…